tomaszbortacki/proportionsJS/README.md

 # proportionsJS

-Scaling dynamically HTML block, images and whatsoever else
+Scaling dynamically height of HTML block, images and whatsoever else

 ## How to use